 - become an expert in the complex mathematics of the financial economy.

-One Master’s programme, five tracks
+One Master’s programme, four tracks

 - Financial Econometrics

 Each track offers electives as well as fieldwork courses for you to choose from.

 After successful completion of this programme, you will receive an officially accredited Master’s degree in Econometrics and the title Master of Science (MSc).

 You can combine this programme with an MSc in Mathematics for a double degree.

 Rankings and reputation

 The Amsterdam School of Economics (ASE) at the University of Amsterdam is an excellently ranked school with an international focus and highly rated researchers and lecturers.

 What can you expect to achieve once you have completed your Master’s in Econometrics?
 You'll have an excellent foundation for your professional career, whether that is as an econometrician at a large corporation, or as a PhD candidate in a top international programme.
 The Master’s in Econometrics is a highly successful programme that will introduce you to a wide and international network of alumni.

 In the Master’s in Econometrics programme, you receive high-quality training in the quantitative analysis of problems in economics and finance.
 The valuable knowledge, understanding, professional experience and expertise you acquire translate into worthy job prospects.
 Salaries for graduates in econometrics are substantially higher than those of economics graduates (Elsevier Magazine).